 You need to do the first three right now, because the Equifax hack alone currently admits to about 50% of Americans being involved.
 Hackers never go away or give up going after big targets like this, and they are getting better all the time.
 There are basically two categories of protective actions: Lock the hackers out of the obvious access points as best you can, and limit details used in identity theft that you expose on social media.

-- Make online accounts with all three major credit bureaus and use them to permanently freeze your accounts ($10-15 each account).
+- Make online accounts with all three major credit bureaus and use them to permanently freeze your accounts (free as of 9/2018).
 You need the online accounts so you lock the thieves out, and you need the freezes so no one can borrow in your name.
-Do not sign up for the credit agency branded monitoring products, just do the one-time permanent freeze, which can be free in some states, but not in California.
+Do not sign up for the credit agency branded monitoring products, just do the one-time permanent freeze.
 They hide these links so they can sell you a bunch of other monitoring things, so the direct links you want are here: TransUnion, Equifax, Experian.

 - File identity theft at-risk affidavits with the IRS and your state income tax department (California is here).
 For reason, simply state you are part of the Experian 2017 hack.

 - Check your financial institution websites and enact all available security measures for investment, retirement, and bank accounts.

 - Remove your birthday and street address from all social media, like Facebook.
 Moms: If you are linked to your children, consider removing your maiden name from your profile.

 - Seriously consider limiting your profile to Friends only, all social media.